-Table 4: Alignment with other core ECC standards
+Table 4: Alignment with other ECC standards

-The ANSI X9.62 standard specifies ECDSA for use by the financial services industry.
-It requires ECDSA to be used with the an ANSI-approved hash function SHA-1, and with elliptic curve domain parameters with $n > 2^{160}$ to meet the stringent security requirements of the banking industry.
-Subject to these constraints and other procedural constraints like such as the use of an

-ANSI-approved pseudorandom number generator, the specification of ECDSA in this document should comply with ANSI X9.62-2005.
+The ANS X9.62 standard specifies ECDSA for use by the financial services industry.
+It requires ECDSA to be used with an ANSI-approved hash function, and with elliptic curve domain parameters with $n > 2^{160}$ to meet the stringent security requirements of the banking industry.
+Subject to these constraints and other procedural constraints such as the use of an ANSI-approved random number generator, the specification of ECDSA in this document should comply with ANS X9.62-2005.

-The draft ANSI X9.63 standard specifies key agreement and key transport schemes based on ECC for use by the financial services industry.
+The draft ANS X9.63 standard specifies key agreement and key transport schemes based on ECC for use by the financial services industry.
 In particular it specifies various schemes built from ECIES, ECDH, and ECMQV.
-Like ANSI X9.62, it requires various constraints likesuch as restriction to thean ANSI-approved hash function SHA-1, use of elliptic curve domain parameters with $n > 2^{160}$, and use of an ANSI-approved pseudorandom number generator.
-Subject to these constraints, the specifications of ECDH and ECMQV in this document should be compatible with ANSI X9.63.
-The specification of ECIES in this document should be similarly compatible with ANSI X9.63 when used with the XOR symmetric encryption scheme.
-(ANSI X9.63 is concerned specifically with key transport of short keys and hence support for a TDES or AES symmetric encryption option is not so desirable there as it is here where longer messages may be encrypted.)
+Like ANS X9.62, it requires various constraints such as restriction to an ANSI-approved hash function, use of elliptic curve domain parameters with $n > 2^{160}$ , and use of an ANSI-approved pseudorandom number generator.
+Subject to these constraints, the specifications of ECDH and ECMQV in this document should be compatible with ANS X9.63.
+The specification of ECIES in this document should be similarly compatible with ANS X9.63 when used with the XOR symmetric encryption scheme.
+(ANS X9.63 is concerned specifically with key transport of short keys and hence support for a TDES or AES symmetric encryption option is not so desirable there as it is here where longer messages may be encrypted.)

-The draft IEEE P1363 standard has a wide scope encompassing schemes based on the integer factorization problem, the traditional discrete logarithm problem, and the ECDLP.
-The techniques based on ECC specified in IEEE P1363 include general descriptions of ECDSA (known in IEEE P1363 as ECSSA), ECDH (known as ECKAS-DH1), and ECMQV (known as ECKAS-MQV).
-The specifications of ECDSA, ECDH, and ECMQV in this document should comply with IEEE P1363.
-ECIES has been submitted for inclusion in the proposed addendum to IEEE P1363,
+The IEEE 1363 standard has a wide scope encompassing schemes based on the integer factorization problem, the traditional discrete logarithm problem, and the ECDLP.
+The techniques based on ECC specified in IEEE 1363 include general descriptions of ECDSA (known in IEEE 1363 as ECSSA), ECDH (known as ECKAS-DH1), and ECMQV (known as ECKAS-MQV).
+The specifications of ECDSA, ECDH, and ECMQV in this document should comply with IEEE 1363.

-The IEEE P1363A [P1363a] standard is an addendum of IEEE 1363 and includes additional public key cryptography schemes.
+The IEEE 1363A standard is an addendum of IEEE 1363 and includes additional public key cryptography schemes.
 In particular, it includes ECIES.

 The IPSec standards include support for a variant of ECDH.
 The particular variant of ECDH differs from ECDH as specified in this document in as much as it uses different octet string point representations.
-In addition, the default elliptic curve domain parameters in IPSec are parameters over \mathbb{F}{2^m} with m composite and they do not use prime order base points.
+In addition, the default elliptic curve domain parameters in IPSec are parameters over $\mathbb{F}{2^m}$ with m composite and they do not use prime order base points.
 Draft updates to IPSec will allow a greater variety of elliptic curves.
 Aside from these technicalities, the specification of ECDH in this document should be broadly compliant with IPSec.
 Also there is support for using ECDSA as an authentication mechanism in IPSec.